 The Company entered into an agreement whereby, commencing on November 5, 2019, the Company agreed to pay the Sponsor a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
 Upon completion of the Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.
-For each of the three months ended March 31, 2021 and 2020, the Company incurred \$30,000 in fees for these services, respectively, \$10,000 of which is included in accounts payable and accrued expenses in the accompanying balance sheet for the three months ended March 31, 2021.
+For the three and six months ended June 30, 2021 and 2020, the Company incurred and paid \$30,000 and \$60,000 in fees for these services, respectively.